Seizure Disorder Child

 - Brain tumor

-- Seizure within the first month after birth
+- A seizure within the first month after birth

-- Aura—a sensation at the start of a seizure such as perception of an odd smell or sound, spots appearing in front of the eyes, or stomach sensations
+- Aura—a feeling at the start of a seizure, such as an odd smell or sound or spots in front of the eyes

 - Staring, eye blinking, or eye rolling